Quantum Neural Network Classifiers: A Tutorial: Amplitude-encoding based QNNs

-# h denotes the matrix formulation of a predefined Hamiltonian # the code creating the Hamiltonian may take plenty of space # thus we leave the Hamiltonian's implementation in the Github repository @const_gate ent_layer = exp(-im * h * t) # display the entangling layer's structure YaoPlots.plot(ent_layer) \end{jllisting} With these entangling layers, we further define the composite blocks that consist of parameterized single-qubit gates and entangling layers as the building blocks of QNNs from a higher level (see Fig.~\ref{ent_layer}(e)): \begin{jllisting} # given the entangling layer ent_layer # we define a parameterized layer consisting of 3 layers of single-qubit # rotation gates: ent_cx(nbit), ent_cz(nbit), and ent_cx(nbit) parameterized_layer = params_layer(num_qubit) # display the parameterized layer's structure YaoPlots.plot(parameterized_layer)
+With these entangling layers, we further define the composite blocks that consist of parameterized single-qubit gates and entangling layers as the building blocks of QNNs from a higher level (see Fig.~\ref{ent_layer}(e)):